AriFordsham/GHCWiki/building/preparation/raspberry-pi.md

 ```

-(ToDo: registerised, I haven't tested this yet).
+You can also build registerised: leave out the `--enable-unregisterised` option, but then you **must** use LLVM (see below).

 You'll need to use `integer-simple`, because the cross-compilation environment doesn't include GMP (see [Building/CrossCompiling](building/cross-compiling)).

-The build with use the C backend by default.
+The build should go successfully all the way to stage 2.
+You can then use the stage 1 compiler on the host as a cross-compiler.

+## Using LLVM

+- When unregisterised, the C backend will be used by default, but you can optionally use LLVM.
+Code generated using LLVM is compatible with code generated using the C backend.
+- When registerised, you *must* use LLVM.
+The `-fllvm` option is unnecessary in this case.

 To use LLVM, add these to your `mk/build.mk`:

 ```wiki
 GhcLibHcOpts       = -O -fllvm -optlc -mtriple=arm-linux-gnueabihf -optlc -mattr=+vfp2 -optlc -float-abi=hard